 Game Newness Winner – PlayStation Plus

 So with a score of 2-1 PlayStation Plus comes out the winner in March 2017.
-It beats out Games With Gold in both the value and newness department and just barely loses in the score area which could still change if Disc Jam reviews well.
+It beats out Games With Gold in both the value and newness department and just barely loses in the score area.
 All of this doesn’t really mean anything though and as always it’s up to each gamer to decide which lineup is better to them.
 You may not like certain game genres and such so you may like the games on Games With Gold this month more or vice versa.
 Be sure to come back next month to see what each service is offering in April and how they stack up.